MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 This function can be used to draw disjoint figures in place of consecutive calls to `CDC::MoveTo`, `CDC::LineTo`, and `CDC::PolyBezierTo` member functions.
-The lines and splines are drawn using the current pen, and figures are not filled.
-If there is an active path started by calling the `CDC::BeginPath` member function, `PolyDraw` adds to the path.
+The lines and splines are drawn using the current pen, and figures aren't filled.
+If there's an active path started by calling the `CDC::BeginPath` member function, `PolyDraw` adds to the path.
 The points contained in the *`lpPoints`* array and in *`lpTypes`* indicate whether each point is part of a `CDC::MoveTo`, a `CDC::LineTo`, or a `CDC::BezierTo` operation.
-It is also possible to close figures.
+It's also possible to close figures.
 This function updates the current position.

 ### Example